ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 [Acute Disarray](https://soundcloud.com/abs_dsr), a unit of [AiSS](https://www.youtube.com/channel/UCySx3jmK0bjwiwix_EoKm4w) participating for [Orzmic](https://twitter.com/orzmic), [rN](https://soundcloud.com/rurinn) participating for [Phigros](https://twitter.com/Phigros_PGS), [takehirotei](https://soundcloud.com/takehirotei) participating for GTS and [Riya](https://soundcloud.com/riyaelectronic) participating for [A Dance of Fire and Ice](https://7thbe.at/), released the song on each respective game.

-The sheer scale this collaboration is on is definitely absurd, and the map made by [Hivie](https://osu.ppy.sh/users/14102976) for it definitely follows it through, ending up as a defining pick for both Grand Finals matches.
+The sheer scale of this collaboration is definitely absurd, and the map made by [Hivie](https://osu.ppy.sh/users/14102976) for it definitely follows it through, ending up as a defining pick for both Grand Finals matches.

 Due to the special collaboration aspect of the song, we ask others not to map it, but to instead wait for a full spread on all game modes that we have planned.
 Do give it time.